Write a Transaction Function

 file should look like the following:

-In the following chapter, we will compile and "deploy" our code locally.
+In the following chapter, we will add a projection function to access our resource label.

 Last updated